karthikiitm87/domain-generalisation/README.md

 # Domain generalisation for Object Detection

+This repository is the collection of all the works done for the project on '[Domain Generalisation for Object Detection'].
+Here three popular object detectors (Faster R-CNN, FCOS, YoloV3) are explored and the codes related to each of the detector are present in their respective folders.

+Till date, the work done under this project has been published in two premier conference publications.
+1. K. Seemakurthy, C. Fox, E. Aptoula, and P. Bosilj, "Domain Generalised Faster R-CNN", AAAI 2023 (Codes present in DGFRCNN folder)
+2. K. Seemakurthy, P.Bosilj, E. Aptoula, and C. Fox, "Domain Generalised Fully Convolutional One Stage Object Detection", ICRA 2023 (Codes present in DGFCOS folder)
-This repository contains all the codes needed to replicate the results in the paper '[Domain Generalisation for Object Detection'](https://arxiv.org/abs/2203.05294).
+The links for camera ready publications will be soon updated in this page.
+However, the first version of ArXiv paper can be found at '[Domain Generalisation for Object Detection'](https://arxiv.org/abs/2203.05294).

 We used the following datasets for our experiments.